KwatMDPhD/Note/name.md

 Name functions that return or update paths `path`.

-Name functions that return or update hexadecimal colors `color`.
+Name functions that return or update colors `color`.

 Name functions that return or update pairs `pair`.